Create a Configuration Set

 Because a configuration set contains only internal references, it can be used for both online and offline installations.
 It can also be duplicated and changed for different types of installations.

 Open Windows SIM.

 Open an answer file.
-For more information, see Open an Answer File.
+For more information, see Create or Open an Answer File.

-On the Tools menu, select Create Configuration Set.
+On the Tools menu, click Create Configuration Set.

 The Create Configuration Set window opens.

 Browse to the destination folder for the configuration set, or enter a folder name.

 Select a folder that you want to copy to your $OEM$ Folders folder (optional), and then click OK.